-INVL Baltic Farmland’s equity capital at the end of September 2017 was EUR 11.36 million.
-Equity per share was EUR 3.52.
+INVL Baltic Farmland’s equity at the end of the third quarter was EUR 11.75 million.
+Equity per share was EUR 3.64 and was up 7.7% from a year earlier (also taking into account dividends that were paid).

 INVL Baltic Farmland is listed on the Nasdaq Vilnius exchange.
-Its subsidiaries manage 3 thousand hectares of agricultural land in Lithuania which is rented out to agriculture companies and farmers.
+Its subsidiaries own 3 thousand hectares of agricultural land in Lithuania which is rented out to agriculture companies and farmers.

 The person authorized to provide additional information: